Tuesday, December 11, 2018

 "But what can we write?" asked a student named Betsy.

 "Everyone has a story within him," Haskin began.
-"You must reach deep into your very self, find it and pull it out.
+"You must reach deep into your self, find it and pull it out.
 Each story will be different, because you are different.
-Truly, it will be YOUR story."
+Truly, whatever you write it will be YOUR story."

 I walked across the hard ground towards the barn.
 The frozen grass crackled beneath my boots....